 There is a summary of the pros and cons for Dorchester in the Town Council’s report here.
 STAND believes that there would be very few real benefits for the town – and significant damage.

-If I want to protest about the proposal to build 3,500 houses on the countryside north of Dorchester how do I go about it?
+If I want to protest about the proposal to build over 39,000 houses plus infrastructure on the countryside north of Dorchester how do I go about it?

 How do I find the documents about this proposal?

 You can read the documents that contribute to the Local Plan here.